Aerokrishna/Blitz/README.md

 send_data(pack_data<Counter>(count_response));

 ```

-An example of the `cpp` code and the interfaces configuration can be found in the
-`templates` directory of the repository.
-This directory contains an example script `mcu_.pp`to receive data, and send data.
-The `store_data` function in this script takes the payload or byte array returned by the `receive_data` function and stores the data in the correct variables defined earlier by matching the id of the data received.
+To receive the messages from the computer and store them in the correct interface msg_ids are matched.
+The mssage interfaces are referenced by enums in the script.
+The `store_data` function is the recommended way to convert the raw data returned by the receive data function into the right struc in this script as per the id.
+Store data function can be used as a callback in order to set flags as it is triggered whenever a new message is received.
+This function is to be called with receive data and is only required when receiving data from the computer.

 ```cpp
 // store data is usually called immediately after receive data function